So what is DBT? There is a TON of information about it below.

 What are these "skills" you keep talking about?

-When Marsha Linehan, the creator of DBT, was researching people who had major difficulties regulating emotions, including those who self-injured or attempted suicide as a means of regulating, she found they did not necessarily have more problems than other people.
+When Marsha Linehan, Ph.D., the creator of DBT, was researching people who had major difficulties regulating emotions, including those who self-injured or attempted suicide as a means of regulating, she found they did not necessarily have more problems than other people.
 They did have a very sensitive emotional system however, combined with history of invalidation and a resulting lack of skill for coping.
 So, basically, they were people that had big, intense emotions, a low threshold for emotional stimulation (it did not take much to set off an emotion), and a slow return to baseline (it took longer for them to calm down again).

 Once she identified those problem areas, she was able to identify the skills people who could better regulate used for coping with stress and conflict.
 She grouped those skills into 4 distinct modules and created a curriculum for teaching them.